Sherlock5000/django-toy-project/README.md

 - **README.md**: This is the file we are in.
 It contains details about this project, its files and specific instructions on how to run the code.
 - **requirements.txt**: This file contains all the dependencies that need to be installed prior to running the code.
 - **USER-STORIES.md**: This file contains the user stories for the project.
+- **.flake8**: This file contains settings with which flake8 should operate on the project.

 ## Instructions to run the code